abagames/one-button-game-builder/README.md

 # How it Works

-The ONE BUTTON GAME BUILDER is equipped with the following [description](./description.txt):
+The One Button Game Builder is equipped with the following [description](./description.txt):

 > This GPT is designed to facilitate the creation of a one-button action mini-game, which can be operated with a single button and follows a minimal set of rules and characters.
 The conversation with the user will be structured in 10 steps:
 >